lightly-ai/labelformat/docs/formats/object-detection/yolov26.md

-# YOLOv26 Object Detection Format
+# YOLOv26 (YOLO26) Object Detection Format

 ## Overview

-**YOLOv26** is the latest evolution in the **You Only Look Once (YOLO)** series, engineered specifically for edge and low-power devices.
+**YOLOv26** (also known as **YOLO26**) is the latest evolution in the **You Only Look Once (YOLO)** series, engineered specifically for edge and low-power devices.
 It introduces a streamlined design that removes unnecessary complexity while integrating targeted innovations to deliver faster, lighter, and more accessible deployment.
 YOLOv26 uses the **same object detection format** as YOLOv8-v12, utilizing normalized coordinates in text files for seamless compatibility.

 > **Info:** YOLOv26 is currently in preview and under development.
 Performance numbers are preliminary and final releases will follow soon.
 For the latest updates, see: [GitHub Repository: ultralytics/ultralytics](https://github.com/ultralytics/ultralytics)